A248/econ.github.io/pages/q1/index.md

 **Objection 3**: The scope of a study is defined by its adherents.
 But economists very precisely focus on some matters and ignore others.
 Therefore economics is likewise restrained.

+**On the contrary**, economics is concerned with the maximisation of efficiency, that the benefits of a course of action prevail over costs.
+Accordingly economics is limited only to situations of cost and benefit.